akoidan/vue-webpack-typescript/README.md

 1. Hard wrap at 120

 #### Exclude directories from indexing
-Mark `nyc` and `dist` directories ex excluded.
-Mouse 2 on the directory in the project explorer tree -> mark directory as -> excluded
+Mark `nyc`, `dist` and `node_modules` directories as excluded.
+Right mouse click on the directory in the project explorer tree -> mark directory as -> excluded.

 ## Style guide and how to

 ### Code samples with libs it belongs to